-You can set different recording schedules for each camera.
+After opening the Cameras page as instructed above, you can edit camera specific recording schedules.
 By default, video is recorded when the system detects motion in the camera scene.
 However, you can set different options for each hour of the week.
 For example, use different motion detection masks during the day and during the night.

-First, set the regular week schedule on the Regular Schedule tab and then. if necessary, set holiday schedules on the Holidays tab.
+First, set the regular week schedule on the Regular Schedule tab and then, if necessary, set holiday schedules on the Holidays tab.